Twopothead/baby-rios/guide.md

 ### File System

 This might be a joke, but our RiOS kernel is plan to be POSIX compatible, for this reason, system calls should be carefully designed.
 Here are some system calls that I'm going to implement.
-You can see them in Andre S. Tanenbaum's book 《Operating Systems Design and Implementation,3rd Edition》P19 System calls of Minix.
+You can see them in Andrew S. Tanenbaum's book 《Operating Systems Design and Implementation,3rd Edition》P19 System calls of Minix.

 ---------------------------------------